leonstafford/bio-site/content/notes/keep_your_core_strong.md

 #### OpenBSD

 Slow is smooth and smooth is fast.
 Forgoing the bells, whistles and kitchen sink included in most Linux distros, OpenBSD has been planned with security and quality in mind.
-You're not forced to read the docs, but you'll soon realize it's the most efficent path forward.
+You're not forced to read the docs, but you'll soon realize it's the most efficient path forward.

 Amazing support for older architectures and a great welcoming community.